Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 **Future work**:

 The original dataframe I made for this post contains AQI data for all counties across the U.S. from 1980 to 2018.
-In order to make air quality data accessible for more people, I'd like to make an interactive plot using bokeh or plotly that would allow users to select their own state and county and get direct access to the plots I found useful in assessing Salt Lake City's air quality.
+In order to make air quality data accessible for more people, I'd like to make an interactive plot using bokeh or plotly that would allow users to select their own state and county in order to get direct access to the plots I found useful in assessing Salt Lake City's air quality.
 This could help communities diagnose the quality of their air at an AQI level, then look specifically at which primary sources of pollution are at fault, thus better informing their efforts at improving their air.

 In addition, through this work I found I really knew very little about how air quality is measured, communicated, and how harmful polluted air can be.
 Placing more visible air quality monitors downtown in high foot traffic areas that display live readouts of air quality and pollutant mix could help educate others and further increase public awareness of the issue, potentially accelerating political action.

 **References**: